MicrosoftDocs/dynamics-365-project-operations/articles/expense/expense-reports-reimagined.md

 # ms.custom:
 ms.search.region:
 # ms.search.industry:
-ms.author: shylaw
+ms.author: suvaidya
 ms.search.validFrom:
 ms.dyn365.ops.version:
 ---

 # Expense reports reimagined

-Expense report entry has been redesigned to simplify the process of completing expense reports and decrease the time that is required.
+Expense report entry has been redesigned to simplify the process and reduce the time needed to complete a report.
 Here are the major components of the new expense experience:

 - A new expense management workspace that lets you access your delegate's expenses.
 - A new receipt matching experience to better show header-level receipts and simplify the process of attaching receipts to expense lines.
 - A new read-only grid that lets you view many more expense lines and additional columns of data.
 You can now see all itemized and split lines, together with their parent expenses.
 - A simplified pane for editing expenses.
-- Redesigned error, warning, and policy messages to help guarantee that you have the correct context to understand what the issue is and how to resolve it.
-Microsoft has removed many messages that appeared before users had an opportunity to complete their tasks and address the issues, such as the incomplete itemization message.
+- Redesigned error, warning, and policy messages to provide the correct context and understanding of the issue and how to resolve it.
+We have removed several of the messages that appeared before users could complete their tasks and address the issues.
-- A new page for specifying which fields are required by your organization, which fields are optional, and which fields should not be captured.
-This page will help reduce the number of fields that users must to set.
+- A new page to specify required fields, optional fields, and the fields that should not be included.
+This page helps to reduce the number of fields that must be set.
 - A new look and feel for expense reports, so that the reports no longer seem as though they were designed for accounting personas.

-To turn on the new experience, use the **Feature management** workspace to turn on the **Expense reports re-imagined** feature.
+To turn on the new experience, use the **Feature management** workspace to turn on the **Expense reports reimagined** feature.
 When you turn on this feature, the following actions occur:

 - The existing expense workspace is replaced with the new workspace.
 - A new menu item for expense field visibility is added.